Inventory Manager Options

 • If your TFTP server is configured with a TFTP root directory, it must match the root directory entered here.

-• If your TFTP server is not configured with a TFTP root directory, change the TFTP root directory here to the root of the drive (for example, /root/).
+• If your TFTP server is not configured with a TFTP root directory, change the TFTP root directory here to the root of the drive.

 • If you are using a TFTP server on a remote system, use the Universal Naming Convention (UNC) when specifying the root directory path.
 The UNC convention uses two slashes // to indicate the name of the system, and one slash or backslash to indicate the path within the computer.